jimdigriz/debian-clearfog-gt-8k/README.md

  * you take the scalpel and shave off the clips on the side of the IDC, now everything fits
  * meanwhile the thermal paste that *was* on the SoC is mostly gone, so you order and wait for some [thermal pads (20mm width x 0.5mm thick)](https://www.amazon.co.uk/gp/product/B07YWTQVFV) to be delivered as last time I needed any was over a decade ago

-Fortunate, after all this nonsense (bet those non-enclosure users are smugly smiling) you can run the ribbon cable through one of the open holes on the side of the unit (or the rear if you prefer).
+Fortunately after all this nonsense (bet those non-enclosure users are smugly smiling) you can run the ribbon cable through one of the open holes on the side of the unit (or the rear if you prefer).

 ## rootfs